99003607/activity2c/Requirements/Readme.md

 # 4W1H

+- What:
-- What: Our product is a portable calculating device used for computations like addition,subtraction etc.along with complex computations like logarithm, exponential, trigonometric etc.,
+  Our product is a portable calculating device used for computations like addition,subtraction etc. along with complex computations like logarithm, exponential,     trigonometry etc.

+- Why:
-- Why: To reduce time consumption and simplify calculations.
+  To reduce time consumption and simplify calculations.

+- When:
-- When: It is used when we required computations with functions which cannot be easily defined.
+  It is used when we required computations with functions which cannot be easily defined.

+- Where:
-- Where: Complex, complicated computation is needed in in fields of aerospace, mathematics, engineeringetc.,
+  Complex and complicated computation is needed in the fields of Finance,Mathematics,Engineering etc.

+- How:
-- How: Scientific calculator can be used with the numbers along with defined functions required for the computation.
+  Our product can be used with limited inputs to perform calculations.It has pre-defined functions that can be used for computing complex problems.
 ![4W1H](w4.png)